-Their physical traits are highlighted by their medium to large body size, long limbs, blend of strength and agility, long elegant movements, and large ears that stand erect.
-Daily exercise is a must.
+Their physical traits according to a typical breed standard are highlighted by their medium to large body size, long bodies, blend of strength and agility, elegant movements, and large ears that stand erect.

 Their coat is a double coat – which means they have an undercoat for insulation and a top coat to repel water and dirt.

-There are officially 11 colors registered, but the most common and popular color of their coats are tan with a black saddle.
+There are officially 11 colors registered by the US AKC, but the most common and popular color of their coats are tan with a black saddle.

 Other colour variations can include black and red/brown, pure white/albino, pure black, sable (wolf grey), liver and tan (browny/tinge of pink), and blue (off/dusty black or silver looking – Google it…they look like a werewolf…how cool is that!!).